Singapore's Palace Life You Never Knew Existed At This National Monument

 📜 History

-In his 1822 town plan, Stamford Raffles allocated Kampong Glam to the Malays, Bugis and Arabs.
-On 14 Mar 1823, the location east of the European town and lying between Rochor River and the sea – amounting to 56 acres (around 42 football fields) – was given to Sultan Hussein Mohamed Shah.
+In his 1822 town plan, Stamford Raffles designated Kampong Glam for the Malays, Bugis and Arabs.
+On 14 Mar 1823, the land to the east of the European settlement, between the Rochor River and the sea – covering 56 acres (roughly the size of 42 football fields) – was granted to Sultan Hussein Mohamed Shah.

-Sultan Gate and Istana Kampong Gelam then became the seat of Malay royalty in Singapore, beginning with Sultan Hussein who later ceded Singapore to the British East India Company (EIC) on 2 Aug 1824.
-The estate was given to him as his “personal accommodation”.
+Sultan Gate and Istana Kampong Gelam became the seat of Malay royalty in Singapore, starting with Sultan Hussein, who ceded the island to the British East India Company (EIC) on 2 Aug 1824.
+The estate was presented to him for his “personal accommodation”.

-Sultan Hussein built his residence at Kampong Glam – a large, rambling attap habitation – and took his whole family and hundreds of followers from Riau, Indonesia, to settle there.
-However, the sultan never resided in the present building, Istana Kampong Glam, as he died on 5 Sept 1835 in Malacca.
-His eldest son, Tengku Mohammed Ali Iskander Shah, was only 10 years old then.
+Sultan Hussein constructed a sprawling attap residence at Kampong Glam and brought his family and several hundred followers from Riau, Indonesia, to settle there.
+He never occupied the present Istana Kampong Gelam, as he passed away in Malacca on 5 Sept 1835.
+His eldest son, Tengku Mohammed Ali Iskander Shah, was then only ten years old.

-In 1840, when Tengku Ali arrived in Singapore to claim his father's estate as rightful heir, the colonial government gave him a monthly pension and allowed his family and heirs to continue living at the Kampong Glam estate.
-Tengku Ali built Istana Kampong Glam in 1840 at Sultan Gate.
-He was formally recognised by the British as the sultan of Singapore, Sultan Ali Iskandah Shah, in 1855.
+When Tengku Ali came to Singapore in 1840 to claim his inheritance, the colonial government granted him a monthly allowance and permitted his family to continue living at the Kampong Glam estate.
+That same year, he built Istana Kampong Gelam at Sultan Gate.
+In 1855, he was formally recognised by the British as Sultan Ali Iskandar Shah of Singapore.

-With the re-emergence of Singapore as a flourishing port in the 19th century, Kampong Gelam thrived as a trading and commercial hub.
-Ships from the Malay Archipelago docked along the coastline of Kampong Gelam.
-Communities of Bugis, Arab, Javanese and Boyanese descent from Malacca, the Riau islands, Java, Sumatra and Sulawesi settled within Kampong Gelam.
+As Singapore flourished into a thriving port during the 19th century, Kampong Gelam developed into a vibrant trading hub.
+Vessels from across the Malay Archipelago docked at its shores, while communities of Bugis, Arabs, Javanese and Boyanese from Malacca, the Riau Islands, Java, Sumatra and Sulawesi made it their home.

-The original residence for the Sultan took the form of a timber hut.
-With the cession of Singapore to the EIC in 1824, the EIC pledged to build a mosque for the Sultan and his followers.
-This resulted in the establishment of Sultan Mosque which was constructed beside Istana Kampong Gelam.
+The Sultan’s first residence was a modest timber hut.
+Following the cession of Singapore to the EIC in 1824, the EIC pledged to construct a mosque for him and his followers.
+This led to the building of Sultan Mosque, adjacent to Istana Kampong Gelam.

 Istana Kampong Glam during refurbishment works, circa Aug 2001.| IMAGE: WIKIMEDIA COMMONS/@HELMAR2

-Today, the configuration of the Malay Heritage Centre honours the layout of the traditional Malay house with five permanent galleries.
+Today, the Malay Heritage Centre retains the spirit of a traditional Malay house in its design and houses five permanent galleries.

 IMAGE: WIKIMEDIA COMMONS/@MARCIN KONSEK